Cannabis News

 |

+The report, released Thursday by the National Academies of Science, Engineering, and Medicine, analyzes an astounding 10,000 scientific studies on the drug.
+“The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research” concludes that marijuana definitely provides some health benefits, though other claims about the drug are far less clear.
+The scientists note that much information could be determined if researchers didn’t have to battle restrictions caused by federal classification of cannabis as a Schedule 1 drug, meaning it “currently” has “no accepted medical use and a high potential for abuse.”
+Read More...
+Sessions on Enforcing Federal Marijuana Laws Posted by on January 10, 2017 at 16:09:29 PT By Christopher Ingraham Source: Washington Post Washington, D.C. -- In his Senate confirmation hearing on Tuesday, Sen. Jeff Sessions, President-elect Trump's nominee for attorney general, declined to say whether he'd adhere to the more lenient marijuana enforcement guidelines adopted by the Obama administration's Justice Department in states that have legalized medicinal or recreational marijuana use.

+"Would you use our federal resources to investigate and prosecute sick people who are using marijuana in accordance with their state laws, even though it might violate federal laws?"
+Senator Patrick Leahy (D.-Vermont) asked.
+Read More...
+Marijuana Industry Fears If Sessions Is Confirmed Posted by on January 10, 2017 at 05:43:25 PT By Debra Borchardt Source: Forbes Washington, D.C. -- The marijuana industry will be listening intently to the confirmation hearings for Jeff Sessions for attorney general on Tuesday morning.
+While many people are focused on Sessions past positions on civil rights, the cannabis companies are very concerned that this marijuana critic could put the brakes on the legalization of marijuana.

+Even though Sessions comes to the hearings with heavy baggage, the general consensus is that he will get confirmed.
+If he does get confirmed, then the industry will be watching to see whether President-elect Trump, who is generally in favor of states rights, will convince Sessions to his way of thinking or whether Sessions will be given a green light to pursue his anti-marijuana agenda.
+Read More...
 DEA’s Marijuana Program Still Targets Washington Posted by on January 07, 2017 at 06:02:48 PT By Drew Atkins, Special to The Seattle Times Source: Seattle Times Washington State -- It’s a scene that continues to unfold in Washington state: A helicopter hovers low over the trees, deep inside a park in the Cascade Mountains a SWAT team dressed in Kevlar rappels from the chopper to the ground other officers, federal agents and state environmental officials move toward the site on foot, alert for armed guards, booby traps and razor fencing.

 The targets of these taxpayer funded efforts aren’t terrorism suspects or dangerous fugitives they are marijuana plants.
 Read More...
 America’s $6.7 Billion Marijuana Habit Posted by on January 06, 2017 at 06:36:21 PT By Christopher Ingraham Source: Washington Post USA -- The marijuana industry is at a crossroads.
 Voters have approved recreational marijuana measures in eight states plus the District of Columbia.
 When these laws become fully implemented in the next few years, more than one in five American adults will live in places where they can walk into a store and legally purchase marijuana.